mdavidson9/docs.balsamiq.com/content/desktop/shortcuts.md

 The shortcuts below apply to Mockups for Desktop Version 3 and higher.
 Choose one of the links to the right to download a cheat sheet.

+Want to create custom shortcuts?
+See [below](#creating-your-own-keyboard-shortcuts) for details.

 <table class="tuftified">
 	<tbody>